 If you are traveling to Colombia and are still trying to figure out how to fit all the places of interest you want to visit, including this trek, within your timeframe, here are some sample itineraries that can help you organize your trip.

-Probably, just like us, you want to prepare yourself for a hike, especially if it’s a four-day commitment into the jungles of Colombia.
+Probably, just like us, you want to prepare yourself for a hike, especially if it’s a commitment into the jungles of Colombia.
 When we had the opportunity to do the Ciudad Perdida trek, we needed more information to have a preview of what’s to come.

 a) One might think that two hikes to an ancient lost city in South America would be similar to one another.
 However, they are quite different.
 Although these hikes are both approximately 45km in distance and you “discover” the locality during your trek, the respective journeys are very distinct.

-b) The Cuidad Perdida’s highlight is the dramatic scenic views and the transforming views of nature on your way to the lost city.
+b) The Cuidad Perdida’s highlights are the dramatic scenic views and the transforming views of nature on your way to the lost city.
 The ruins are fascinating, along with the stories of the Teyruna people in Colombia, but it is the entire journey that takes the spotlight.
 Whereas the Inca trail, although it is a beautiful hike, is less diverse yet leads to the awe-inspiring ruins of Macchu Picchu.
 Interestingly, the Colombian ruins were only discovered in 1970 and were believed to have been built 600 years before the Inca Trail and Macchu Picchu in Peru, which was found in 1911.

-c) The Lost City Trek Colombia begins from a lower altitude, so you don’t need to acclimatize before you start nor deal with the effects of altitude sickness.
+c) The Lost City Trek Colombia begins at a lower altitude, so you don’t need to acclimatize before you start nor deal with the effects of altitude sickness.
 Its highest point, the Teyuna ruins, is 1,200m (3937 ft).
 The entire trek altitude is 900 meters to 1,200 meters.
 On the Inca Trail, the highest point (The Dead Woman’s Pass) is 4,200 m (13,800 ft).
 What a big difference!

 d) The Lost City Colombia requires that you carry your own pack for the entire journey.
 Unlike in the Inca Trail, porters carry the majority of your belongings, and you are only required to carry items that you need for the day.
 So, planning appropriately for the Lost City trek Colombia is essential.
 (See below for packing recommendations.)

-This is what is most magical about this trek – the landscape will change rapidly from the point when you start out your trek in the desert of the Sierra Nevada’s.
+This is what is most magical about this trek – the landscape will change rapidly from the point when you start out your trek in the desert of the Sierra Nevada mountains.
 Then, it shifts quickly from lush green mountain vistas, limestone passages, flowing rivers, and endless jungles to rocky ravines and dark caves.
 It’s pretty spectacular!

 Your journey even includes a special visit and talk with the spiritual leader of the Kogi, the Shaman, when you reach the ruins.

-If you have already visited the Gold Museum in Bogotá, or you plan to get to the city before you leave Colombia, there you will appreciate the vast collection of intricate gold ceremonial pieces and jewelry.
+FUN HISTORICAL TIP: If you have already visited the Gold Museum in Bogotá, or you plan to get to the city before you leave Colombia, there you will appreciate the vast collection of intricate gold ceremonial pieces and jewelry.
 Much of these artifacts were buried in the tombs under the homes and buildings of the Lost City.
 We went to the Gold museum before the trek, but after seeing the Lost City, we understood the significance of the artifacts and we were even more curious about the Teyruna people and their existence.

 If you are someone who gets regular cardio exercise, then this is a hike for you.
 We both wore our Fitbit watches, and on the display, below each day, you can see the level of terrain, inclines and walking during the trek.